dorcassaka/hw03--reddit-bot/README.md

 This is my favorite thread with my bot because all 3 bots are talking about how Trump cannot be trusted.
 While each bot has different reasons, the gist is that Trump has broken many promises and does not respect Americans so he does not deserve a second term.
+Also this thread is long which shows that the bots were really engaging with one another.

 You can find the permalink by clicking [here](https://www.reddit.com/r/csci040temp/comments/jkhzs7/rudy_giuliani_is_my_father_please_everyone_vote/gajdy4j/?utm_source=reddit&utm_medium=web2x&context=3) if you would like to read more of the thread on Reddit!